ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Basically, my life as I know it, would not exist without open source, C and Linux.
 As a young high-school grad with nothing to live for, hacking code and having people use it was immensely more exciting than real world life.
 Too much for my poor parents, who did not understand, and it turns out neither did I.

 The past aside, people nowadays will complain about C as dangerous.
 Especially since the [heartbleed](http://heartbleed.com/) bug and recent [open source bugs](https://en.wikipedia.org/wiki/Fuzzing) found with [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) tools.
-But the reality is, if you deeply understand buffer overflows and pointers and you are a proactive tester, C is quite manageable.
+But the reality is, if you deeply understand buffer overflows, pointers and you are a proactive tester, C is quite manageable.

 But humans are what they are, imperfect as the software they create.
 I believe C is like the matrix in that it has just enough flaws for humans to accept it as a challenge and not too many that we'll reject it.